Exploiting network densification to accelerate 5G deployment

 The insatiable demand for capacity – driven by smart phones – is shattering the normal capacity growth strategies of Mobile – and forcing operators to dive into network densification.

-For those that haven’t heard about densification – my guess is there won’t be many – it’s the process where an operator massively increases the number of base stations in high demand areas.
+Network densification is the process where an operator massively increases the number of base stations in high demand areas to increase the amount of available capacity.

 You might well ask – aren’t there other strategies to increase capacity?